Kir-w/HW-Virtualization-and-Trust/README.md

 **Fourth feature (December) : I2C feature**

-The Inter-Integrated Circuit feature
+The Inter-Integrated Circuit feature is a serial communication protocol for many applications.
+Data are sent or received at one time (half-duplex protocol), and it supports many devices at the same time.
+It also supports many masters and slaves but there is a slower data transfer rate than SPI.

+## Comments
-(The files build.rs, memory.x, openocd.cfg and openocd.gdb were created for the emulation with QEMU, they are from https://github.com/rust-embedded/cortex-m-quickstart.)
+The files build.rs, memory.x, openocd.cfg and openocd.gdb were created for the emulation with QEMU, they are from https://github.com/rust-embedded/cortex-m-quickstart.

 The report is available in .pdf, or here : https://docs.google.com/document/d/1T9L17Sxoja9nH0tQfcbXIxWXTTl7WOaOAidKeFSuELI/edit?usp=sharing